REestwick/sbomgen/README.md

 * To generate SBOM for package or system, use the [Distro2SBOM](tutorials/creating-distro-sbom/creating-distro-sbom.md) tool.

+### meta-wr-sbom

+* To generate SBOM for Yocto projects, use the [meta-wr-sbom](tutorials/creating-yocto-sbom/creating-yocto-sbom.md) tool.

 ## Multi-Language

 * [Cdxgen](tutorials/multi-lang/cdxgen-tool/creating-cdxgen-sbom.md) is a tool used to create SBOMs from a variety of languages and frameworks including Python, Java, Node.js/Javascript, Rust, Elixir, etc.